 Almunecar - Caletilla from above at night

-Guide Almuñécar and La Herradura on the Costa Tropical
+Guide Almuñécar and La Herradura on Costa Tropical

-Almuñécar is a holiday resort on the Costa Tropical in the Andalucia region .
-The city, which belongs to the province of Granada , has around 27,000 permanent residents.
-In summer, however, the population at least quintuples and Almuñécar is a popular destination both among the Spaniards themselves and among tourists from the rest of Europe.
+Almuñécar is a resort town on Costa Tropical in Andalusia region.
+The city, which belongs to the province Granada, has around 27,000 permanent residents.
+However, in the summer the population increases at least fivefold and Almuñécar is a popular destination both among Spaniards themselves and among tourists from the rest of Europe.

-The nearby village of La Herradura is set in a very beautiful landscape and has an even more relaxed atmosphere, even in the summer months.
-La Herradura also attracts some younger visitors, as the area is very popular with windsurfers and divers (in particular, divers consider the bay at Almuñécar and Marina del Este to be excellent places for diving.
-The visibility depth is down to 50 meters).
-Here you can also find the beautiful marina Marina del Este, as well as the natural park Cerro Gordo.
-Punta de la Mona is one of the more exclusive residential areas on the Costa Tropical.
+The nearby village La Herradura is set in a very beautiful landscape and has an even more relaxed atmosphere, even during the summer months.
+La Herradura also attracts a slightly younger crowd, as the area is very popular with windsurfers and divers (in particular, divers consider the bay of Almuñécar and the Marina del Este to be excellent places for diving.
+Visibility is down to 50 meters).
+It is also home to the beautiful Marina del Este, as well as the Cerro Gordo Natural Park.
+Punta de la Mona is one of the more exclusive residential areas on Costa Tropical.

 Fantastic luxury villas for sale in La Herradura (Jacaranda).

-Almuñécar is a relatively cheap town, where most things center around beach life.
-The old part of town is a charming labyrinth that lies below the 16th-century castle.
-However, there are many who do not like the older, rather ugly, tall housing complexes that surround the otherwise picturesque city center.
-Then the neighboring village of La Herradura is more appreciated among Scandinavians as it is a more untouched, scenic bay that does not have beauty spots in the form of architectural monsters.
+Almuñécar is a relatively cheap town, where most things are centered around the beach.
+The old town is a charming labyrinth located below the 16th century castle.
+However, many people do not like the older, rather ugly, high-rise housing complexes that surround the otherwise picturesque town center.
+Then the neighboring village La Herradura is more appreciated among Scandinavians as it is a more untouched, scenic bay that does not have blemishes in the form of architectural monsters.

-During the winter months, Almuñécar is a relatively quiet town with a relaxed entertainment scene.
-During the summer months, when the number of inhabitants increases sharply, it becomes more lively, however.
-The pace begins to pick up in connection with the San Juan festival, which starts in June and then escalates during the summer months.
+Almuñécar is a relatively quiet town with a relaxed nightlife during the winter months.
+However, during the summer months, when the population increases significantly, it becomes more lively.
+The pace starts to increase in connection with the San Juan festival, which takes place in June and then escalates during the summer months.

-Almuñécar's size means that most of the entertainment options are centered and you'll find most of the restaurants, bars and nightclubs in the city center by the beaches.
-Plaza Kelibia is the main destination for evening and nighttime entertainment in Almuñécar.
+Almuñécar's size means that most of the entertainment is concentrated in the town centre and you will find most of the restaurants, bars and nightclubs in the town centre by the beaches.
+The Plaza Kelibia square is the go-to destination for evening and night-time entertainment in Almuñécar.

-The range of restaurants in this resort is relatively large and many restaurants focus on the local cuisine, which is based on large quantities of fresh fish of various kinds and tropical fruits.
-Precisely the latter is something Almuñécar is widely known for.
-In Almuñécar, guavas, papayas, figs and a variety of other fruits are grown, and the locals are no strangers to using fruit in food and desserts.
+The range of restaurants in this resort is relatively large and many restaurants focus on the local cuisine which is based on large quantities of fresh fish of various kinds and tropical fruits.
+The latter is something Almuñécar is widely known for.
+Guava, papaya, figs and a variety of other fruits are grown in Almuñécar , and the locals are no strangers to using fruit in food and desserts.

 Almunecar - Caletilla from above at night

-• Musei Arquelógico is located in an approximately 2000-year-old stone cellar called Cueva de Siete Palacios.
-Here you can see remains from the Phoenicians, the Romans, the Muslims and a 3500-year-old Egyptian amphora (two-eared vessel).
+• The Archaeological Museum is located in a 2,000-year-old stone cellar called Cueva de Siete Palacios.
+Here you can see remains from the Phoenicians, Romans, Muslims and a 3,500-year-old Egyptian amphora (two-handled vessel).

 • Another attraction is the very well-preserved Roman aqueduct at Torrecuevas.